JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 [Test Run 5 Amazon and Duracell batteries.](https://jemrf.github.io/RF-Documentation/images/cr2032_test_5.jpg)

 ### In Work
-Other brands on Amazon: JunPower, PGSonic & Joobef/GutAlkaLi will be tested.
-It is Janurary 7, 2022, I will update this in a few weeks with those test result.
-As well as a joint retest of the Duracell vs the NightKonic.
+I have three other brands on Amazon to test: JunPower, PGSonic & Joobef/GutAlkaLi.
+It is Janurary 7, 2022, I will update this in a few weeks with those test results as each completes, as well as a joint retest of the Duracell vs the NightKonic.